What is MS and How Does it Affect Your Bladder and Bowel?

 The areas of the central nervous system that control the urinary system are situated in the lower part of the brain and the lower part of the spinal cord.
 Messages are transmitted between the brain and the urinary system along the nerves that make up the spinal cord.

-NBD causes constipation, fecal incontinence and time-consuming bowel care.
-Constipation may also complicate bladder emptying and increase frequency of urinary tract infections.
-It is not only the damages to the nerve signals that affect the bowel function in MS, medications and reduced ability to move also have an impact on the bowel function.
+NBD causes constipation, fecal incontinence, and time-consuming bowel care.
+Constipation may also complicate bladder emptying and increase the frequency of urinary tract infections (link to the UTI blog post to be published later this spring).
+It is not only the damage to the nerve signals that affect the bowel function in MS, medications and reduced ability to move also have an impact on bowel function.

 Even though the problems experienced by MS patients are very individual, the majority of patients will experience issues with urination.
 For people with MS, it is particularly important to continue with prescribed bladder emptying treatments in the same way over time.
 The progression of the disease can be very unpredictable, making proper urination harder in some periods, and easier in others.
 But even a small amount of residual urine can lead to urinary tract infections.
 This in turn has been shown to potentially cause new attacks or the return of an attack that had previously receded.